-The term 'Cash Management' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Cash Management' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Cash management refers to the corporate functions of gathering, handling, and short term investing cash.
 This represents a critical part of making certain a firm is financially viable and stays solvent.
 In many cases, the business managers of a company or corporate treasurers of a large corporation will handle the aggregate cash management responsibilities.
 This means they will be responsible for ensuring the firm continues to be financially viable and solvent on a week to week basis.

 There is more to successfully handled cash management than simply sidestepping financial problems or even bankruptcy.
 This job also involves bringing in invoice payments and account receivables, boosting the rates and speed of collection, improving the level of available cash at hand, and picking out relevant short term investment instruments which will all contribute to better profits and a stronger cash position for the firm in question.

 Those small business managers and developers must learn to manage cash flow well since they do not enjoy low cost access to easy credit.
 They also encounter many ongoing running costs that they have to stay on top of while they are waiting for their customers to pay their receivables.
 By properly and prudently managing their cash flow, firms are able to cover unanticipated costs and to effectively cover their routine financial events like payroll on a bi-weekly or semi-monthly basis.
 The point of cash management is to effectively balance out two main corporate counteracting forces.
 These are the receivables for incoming cash and the outflows of payables.